NicoleJackson89/pp4-recipe-share/README.md

     - The Recipe Likes Model was created for users to show interest in recipes posted on the webpage, with a many-to-one relationship with the User &Recipe Models as many likes can be made on one recipe.
     - Users are able to remove a like if they wish to do so.
 5. About Model
-    - The About Model was created for users of the webpage to get to know more about the site.
+    - The About Model was created for users of the web page to get to know more about the site.
     - Fields include a featured image, updated on, title and body.
     - The fields can only be populated by the site admin with full CRUD functionality.
 6. Contact Model
     - The Contact Model was created for visitors / logged in users to populate their info ie. name, email, contact number and message.
-    - This information gets send to the admin section where there is full CRUD available on the form info sent as well as an option to mark it as "read".
+    - This information gets sent to the admin section where there is full CRUD available on the form info sent as well as an option to mark it as "read".

 <details>
 <summary> Database Diagram - Entity Relationship Diagram (ERD)